 The Japanese graves are on the left and the Australian soldiers are on the right.

 And then finally I went to the Japanese Gardens (which were free entry that day).
 The sun came out just as I was at the best viewing spot.

 Spread from Cowra… coffee, courthouse, cemetery and garden.
 I didn’t have much time in the garden so I did a really quick sketch on a loose piece of paper and glued it in later.

 Another wet day and another town with a bent main street.
-This day was my ‘work day’ (I had to catch up on a few things and sent out my monthly newsletter) so I just went into town for a few hours to do a few sketches.
+This day was my ‘work day’ (I had to catch up on a few things and send out my monthly newsletter) so I just went into town for a few hours to do a few sketches.
 I didn’t even take many photos.

 Two of the main street – didn’t quite get the right position for the Albion Hotel – another pub located on the bend in the road.